-In accordance with the details provided in the primary manuscript, we subjected our methodology to evaluation employing two widely accepted schedulers: Euler~\citep{euler}, featuring time steps at intervals of [15, 20, 25], and DDIM~\citep{ddim}, operating at time steps in [45, 50, 55].
+In accordance with the details provided in the primary manuscript, we subjected our methodology to evaluation employing two widely accepted schedulers: Euler~\cite{euler}, featuring time steps at intervals of [15, 20, 25], and DDIM~\cite{ddim}, operating at time steps in [45, 50, 55].
 Along with these, we also incorporated classifier-free guidance scales~\cite{ho2022classifier} at 2.5, 5.0, and 7.5.

-Echoing the discussions in the main paper, the data in Tables~\ref{tab:hyperparam_1} and ~\ref{tab:hyperparam_2} corroborate the near perfect attribution accuracy achieved by our method.
+Echoing the discussions in the main paper, the data in Tab.~\ref{tab:hyperparam_1} and~\ref{tab:hyperparam_2} corroborate the near-perfect attribution accuracy achieved by our method.
 Furthermore, the absence of significant deterioration in quality metrics reaffirms the resilience of our approach in the face of diverse generation hyperparameters (Refer to Fig.~\ref{fig:supp_various_1} and Fig.~\ref{fig:supp_various_2}).